-IRIC has a specific remit from Scottish Government to operate national adverse incident reporting and safety alert systems.
+IRIC has a specific remit from Scottish Government1 to operate national adverse incident reporting and safety alert systems.
 These systems cover all services provided by local authorities, health boards, partnership organisations and contractors.
-National guidance has been issued on the arrangements which local authorities and health boards should have in place.
+National guidance2 has been issued on the arrangements which local authorities and health boards should have in place.

-IRIC services are integral to the framework for learning from adverse events published by Healthcare Improvement Scotland (HIS).
+IRIC services are integral to the framework for learning from adverse events3 published by Healthcare Improvement Scotland (HIS).
 The framework requires that health boards manage all adverse events through reporting, review and improvement planning.
 It is supported by the Adverse Events Community of Practice website which contains policies, tools, templates, learning summaries and other items which boards are able to share.

 The arrangements outlined in this notice do not apply to patients, service users and members of the public.
-Patients and service users who have been provided with equipment should notify incidents to their care team or another designated contact.
-Once notified, these incidents should be recorded on local systems such as Datix and subsequently reported to IRIC.
-Members of the public who have procured their own equipment, for example from high street pharmacies, should report incidents to MHRA using the Yellow Card scheme.
+Patients and service users who have been provided with equipment should notify incidents to the health or care professional responsible for managing their care.
+Once notified, these incidents should be recorded on local systems (normally referred to as Datix or Ullyses) and subsequently reported to IRIC.
+Members of the public who have used their own private funds to purchase equipment, for example from high street pharmacies, should report incidents to MHRA using the Yellow Card scheme.